Hallucination Goggles

 The Ganzfeld effect is a phenomenon where feeding a uniform visual input to our eyes causes the brain to “fill in” the missing input with hallucinated visuals.
 It has been proven possible to induce this effect with a pair of goggles designed to diffuse a uniform light source:

-What if we built a self-contained pair of Ganzfeld goggles which offered full control over the color(s) and intensity?
+What if I built a self-contained pair of Ganzfeld goggles which offered full control over the color(s) and intensity?

 The Tools